 Plan Your Key Initiatives and Rocks

-When writing OKRs, one of the most important processes is planning your key initiatives and Rocks.
+When writing OKRs, one of the most important processes is planning your key initiatives and Quarterly Rocks.
 Before you start prioritizing tasks for yourself and your team, it's best to consider what those tasks will encompass and what key things need to get done.
 You'll need to establish a timeline with action items and assign people responsible for executing them.

 In addition, it's crucial that you create well-defined objectives that are measurable and achievable in the given timeframe.
 This could include tasks such as increasing customer satisfaction or upscaling a product’s sales performance by 10%.
-Make sure each Rock is tangible by setting concrete goals to which everyone can refer back when assessing progress against the objectives.
+Ensure each Rock is tangible by setting concrete goals to which everyone can refer back when assessing progress against the objectives.

 Ensure Transparency and Cross-Department Collaboration